ogdenpm/intel80tools/Doc/IntelTools.md

 These directories contain the Intel toolbox software, published source and libraries.
 The decompilation of the libraries can be  found under the src directory, see IntelSrc.md for details.

-Note I have added pause which was missing from the original v1.0 release
+Note I have added pause, which was missing from the original v1.0 release

 ### plm80.lib & fpal.lib